-There are many different occupations that include the role of counselling and for some counselling positions there are multiple appropriate professional or educational paths.
-Factors that may influence the counselling training you choose are: the type of organization you want to work for, your preferred timeline for training/schooling, the types of issues you want to specialize in, your personal approach, and the demographic of people that you'd like to help.
+There are many different occupations that include the role of counselling.
+Some of these can be noted in the 'Related Occupations' list to the right.
+It's important to note that for some counselling occupations and positions there may be a range of appropriate professional or educational pathways.
+Factors that may influence the counselling occupation and training program you choose are: the type of organization you want to work for, your preferred timeline for training/schooling, areas of specialization (what issues you'd like to help people with), personal philosophies or preferred approaches, and the demographic of people that you'd like to help.

 The University of Manitoba provides education in some, but not all counseling specializations.
 Please see corresponding occupational pages listed above to determine if an educational program is available at the University of Manitoba.